dc dotCreds

 What is the key architectural difference between the Messages API and Claude Managed Agents in Anthropic's platform positioning?

-Concept tested: Inferred coverage: Claude fundamentals and model selection (CCAF-1.7)
+Concept tested: Claude fundamentals and model selection (CCAF-1.7)

 Question 9 of 10